Undergraduate & Graduate Student Groups

 Spectrum is a USG-recognized student group at Case Western Reserve University.
-We aim to provide an environment where GLBTQQIA (gay, lesbian, bisexual, transgender, queer, questioning, intersex, and allied) persons can socialize, learn, and grow.
-It is operated by and serves the needs of undergraduate students, but does welcome graduate and professional students, as well as faculty and staff.
+Spectrum aims to provide an environment where LGBTQQIA (lesbian, gay, bisexual, transgender, queer, questioning, intersex, and allied) persons can socialize, learn, and grow.
+It is operated by and serves the needs of undergraduate students.
+Contact: Presidents

-QGrad is a graduate and professional association for lesbian, gay, bisexual, transgender, queer, and allied (LGBTQA+) students.
+QGrad is a graduate and professional association for lesbian, gay, bisexual, transgender, queer, and ally (LGBTQA+) students.
 QGrad hosts events and workshops on topics such as navigating workplace politics as a LGBT student, domestic violence awareness for same-sex partners, and other personal and professional development sessions.
+Contact: QGrad@case.edu

 A social, political, and activist group for students in the School of Law that aspires to co-sponsor LGBT-related lectures, conferences, and other events with student organizations on campus and in the community.